French Work permit: Everything to know about Autorisation de travail

 • The job is related to your Master’s and provides a salary at least equal to 1.5x the French minimum wage limit known as SMIC, per month.
 Salaries less than this amount might lead to the rejection of the application.

-• Application submitted for a job and a geographical area where there are recruitment difficulties (list established by the labor office).
+• Application submitted for a job and a geographical area where there are recruitment difficulties (list established by the labor office) or the job offer was published for 21 days on France Travail’s website, etc.

 Please note that the minimum salary requirement is updated regularly based on the SMIC.
 So, you should keep this in mind, while negotiating your future salaries.

-More details can be found here, Decree of 1st April 2021 on the issuance, without opposition of the employment situation, of work permits to non-European foreigners.
+More details can be found here, Decree of 1st April 2021 and its update Decree of 1st March 2024 on the issuance, without opposition of the employment situation, of work permits to non-European foreigners.

 Leave a Comment